fangyuanlin2002/fangyuanlin2002.github.io/_teaching/2026-spring-teaching.md

 - **CourseWorks (Canvas)**: This is where you can find all the official materials, submissions, and annoucements.
 - Please scroll down to see the comments I write about the homework/exams.
 The comments are based on the frequently asked questions during the office hours and my own insights.

-## Lecture Notes
+## LaTeX Lecture Notes

 I maintain a set of LaTeX lecture notes for this course, hosted on Overleaf:

 **[Lecture Notes](https://www.overleaf.com/8582253538gzzmpybwrgsb#d87e5c)**

-These notes are meant to supplement the lectures, clarify technical details from my personal perspective.
+These notes are meant to supplement the lectures and Prof. Campbell's notes, and attempt to clarify technical details from my personal perspective.
 They will be updated throughout the semester.
+And everyone is welcome to contribute and edit :)

 ## Student Check-In Form